SayHomeBuy.com

 • Select Home Style:

 Two-story or split-level.
-English Tudor or Southern Colonial. view home style types
+English Tudor or Southern Colonial.

 • Select Your Price Range:

-Know what kind of home you can afford based on your financial income: calculate the number
+Know what kind of home you can afford based on your financial income:

 • Get Yourself Pre-approved:

 It is always best to get yourself pre-approved for financing prior to searching your home.
-You will know what price range you can work with plus you will be able to move fast in the event you find the right house: start your pre-approval with our network of nationwide lenders.
+You will know what price range you can work with plus you will be able to move fast in the event you find the right house:

 Note: pre-approval does not qualify you for a mortgage loan.
 It simply calculates your financing power given your current input and credit numbers.